-Riverside Plaza Earns National Trust/HUD Secretary’s Award for Excellence in Historic Preservation
+The historic Minneapolis housing development Riverside Plaza has earned the 2013 National Trust/HUD Secretary’s Award of Excellence in Historic Preservation.

 Located near downtown Minneapolis, the Cedar Riverside neighborhood has been one of the points of arrival for immigrants since the late 19th century.
 After World War II, the neighborhood declined and developers decided to turn 100 acres of low-density properties into a diverse community.
 With financing from a major HUD initiative, the Cedar Square West project featured 1,300 apartment units and some commercial space.
 Although the project was a success at its inception, it slowly declined due to various factors.

 A group of for-profit and nonprofit investors led by Sherman Associates bought the property in 1988 and renamed it Riverside Plaza.
 Due to its historical and architectural importance, although it was only 37 years old, the property earned National Register status in 2010, opening the door for major renovation.

 With the help of federal and state historic tax credits, Sherman Associates undertook a two-year, $65 million rehabilitation that upgraded all 1,300 residential units.
 The rehabilitation was one of the largest HUD-supported projects in the country and the largest affordable housing development in Minnesota.